spring-media/Carlos/README.md

 - `CacheProvider.dataCache()` to create a cache that takes `NSURL` keys and returns `NSData` values
 - `CacheProvider.imageCache()` to create a cache that takes `NSURL` keys and returns `UIImage` values

+The method `CacheProvider.imageCache()` is not available yet for the `CarlosMac.framework` framework.

 ### Creating requests